cancerit/NanoSeq/README.md

 A bash script is provided in the LSF directory as a template for execution of all the steps in an computing environment using the LSF job scheduler.
 Script should be edited to fit individual needs.

+### Genomic masks

+Genomic masks for common SNP masking and detection of noisy/variable genomic sites.
+Masks for GRCh37 are available [here](https://drive.google.com/drive/folders/1wqkgpRTuf4EUhqCGSLA4fIg9qEEw3ZcL?usp=sharing).

+When running NanoSeq on a species for which no common SNP data is available, an empty bed file should be used.

 ## Output

 ### Summary

 The most relevant summary files include the following.

-- **muts.vcf**

-    This file provides the standard variant information with the following flags for each variant:

-    - PASS these are SNVs of interest
-    - SNVs occurring at common SNP sites (DBSNP mask)
-    - SHEARWATER marks error-prone sites defined from a large panel of normals

-    Note that contaminated samples will usually show many mutations that overlap with DBSNP sites.

-- **burden.masked-vs-unmasked.pdf**

-    Provides a qualitative look at contamination.
-Burdens should be similar for both bars.

-- **mut_burden.tsv**

-    Summarizes the mutation burden estimates, observed and corrected.
-Burdens are expressed as number of mutations per base.
-The correction is done to account for differences between the trinucleotide frequencies of the genome and of NanoSeq data.

-- **trint_counts_and_ratio2genome.tsv**

-    File providing information on the frequency of each 32 pyrimidine trinucleotide in the NanoSeq data and the ratio to the genome frequency.

-    tri_bg is the trinucleotide frequency. ratio2genome is the trinucleotide frequency vs that seen in the genome

-- **subs_obs_corrected**

-    Shows the correction for each of the 96 trinucleotides substitutions, using the results in **trint_counts_and_ratio2genome.tsv**.

-- **trinuc-profiles.pdf**

-    Shows the observed substitution profile, the corrected substitution profile, and the actual mutation rates

-- **subst_asym**
+* `muts.vcf.gz / muts.tsv`: substitutions called in vcf and tsv format.
+"PASS" substitutions are those not filtered by the common SNP and noisy sites masks (see Genomic masks).
+* `indels.vcf.gz`: indel calls
+* `burden.masked-vs-unmasked.pdf`: estimated burden before and after filtering common SNPs.
+Provides a qualitative view on contamination.
+* `mut_burden.tsv`: estimated substitution burden with Poisson confidence intervals.
+The corrected burden shows the burden after normalising observed trinucleotide frequencies to the genomic trinucleotide frequencies.
+* `trinuc-profiles.pdf / trint_subs_obs_corrected.tsv / trint_counts_and_ratio2genome.tsv`: Trinucleotide substitution profiles (observed and corrected), using the trinucleotide substitution counts in `trint_subs_obs_corrected.tsv` and the normalisation of trinucleotide frequencies in `trint_counts_and_ratio2genome.tsv`.
+Normalization is required because NanoSeq results are depleted of trinucleotides overlapping the restriction site and of CpGs due to extensive filtering of common SNPs.
+* `cov.bed.gz`: large file containing the effective duplex coverage for each genomic site, also showing the trinucleotide context of each site.
+This file is required to to calculate burdens and substitution profiles in sets of specific genomic regions (e.g. highly expressed genes, heterochromatine, ...).

-    These files are not generally needed for NanoSeq analysis.
+* `subst_asym.pdf / subst_asym_and_rates_binned.pdf / subst_asym_binned.tsv / subst_asym.pvals / subst_asym.tsv`: These files are not generally needed for NanoSeq analysis.
 They have been employed to detect asymetries in the end repair of the original BotSeq protocol.
+* `mismatches.trinuc-profile.pdf / mismatches.subst_asym.pdf / mismatches.subst_asym.pvals / mismatches.subst_asym.tsv`: These files show the asymmetries and pyrimidine/purine-based trinucleotide substitution profiles for single-strand consensus calls.
+These profiles are useful to understand DNA damage during library preparation.
+* `DSC_errors_per_channel.pdf / DSC_estimated_error_rates.pdf / estimated_error_rates.tsv / SSC-mismatches-Both.triprofiles.tsv / SSC-mismatches-Purine.triprofiles.tsv / SSC-mismatches-Pyrimidine.triprofiles.tsv`: Based on the independent error rates in the purine and pyrimidine channels (e.g. G>T and C>A), we calculate how likely is to have double errors affecting both strands and resulting in double-strand consensus.